 - 1 large green bell pepper

 - 1 cup feta 5.5 oz/ 150 g, crumbled (Note 1)

 - 3 tablespoons red wine vinegar more to taste

 - 2 garlic cloves

 - 2 teaspoons dried oregano

-To make the dressing, mix together the red wine vinegar, 1 tablespoon lemon juice, grated garlic cloves and dried oregano.
+- Dressing: mix red wine vinegar, 1 tablespoon lemon juice, grated garlic cloves and dried oregano.
 Slowly add the olive oil while whisking until the dressing emulsifies slightly.
 Add salt and freshly ground black pepper to taste.
-Add more vinegar and/ or lemon juice, if you feel it’s necessary.
+Add more vinegar and/ or lemon juice, if you feel it's necessary.